 If the flashing is stuck to the belt, manually peel the flashing up and off the hopper.
 Replace it if necessary.

 - 10. Inspect the sprockets on the drive wheels, for wearing teeth. - 11.
-Inspect the coupler between the hydraulic motor and drive roller for wear. - 12.
+Inspect the coupler between the hydraulic drive and the drive box, for wear. - 12.
 Oil hydraulic drive coupler or chain.